- J.D.American University Washington College of Lawsumma cum laude

 Ms. Schmitt began her legal career as an Associate for Dickstein Shapiro, LLP, where she handled a wide range of civil cases at all stages of the litigation process.
 Ms. Schmitt also served as a law clerk to the Honorable Emmet G. Sullivan on the U.S. District Court for the District of Columbia.

-Ms. Schmitt is very active in the local community, particularly in the District of Columbia legal community.
-Prior to leaving office, President Obama appointed Ms. Schmitt to the District of Columbia Judicial Nominations Commission, the body that recommends candidates for judicial positions on the District of Columbia Superior Court and Court of Appeals to the president and appoints the chief judges for those courts.
+Ms. Schmitt is very active in the community at both the national and local level.
+In 2018, Ms. Schmitt was elected to the board of directors of the National Association of Criminal Defense Lawyers.
+In 2017, prior to leaving office, President Obama appointed Ms. Schmitt to the District of Columbia Judicial Nominations Commission, the body that recommends candidates for judicial positions on the District of Columbia Superior Court and Court of Appeals to the president and appoints the chief judges for those courts.
 She has also chaired the selection panels for magistrate judges for both the U.S. District Court and the Superior Court of the District of Columbia.
-She currently serves on the District Court's Committee on Grievances and is a member of a number of local legal organizations, including the Edward Bennett Williams Inn of Court and the Lawyers’ Club of Washington.
+She recently completed two terms on the District Court's Committee on Grievances and is a member of a number of local legal organizations, including the Edward Bennett Williams Inn of Court and the Lawyers' Club of Washington.
 Since 2012, Ms. Schmitt has been an Adjunct Professor at the American University Washington College of Law, where she has co-taught courses in criminal trial advocacy, white collar crime, and taking and defending depositions.
-For the past eight years Ms. Schmitt has served as president of the board of directors of the Abramson Scholarship Foundation, a non-profit that provides scholarships and mentoring to D.C. public school graduates attending college.
+Since 2006, Ms. Schmitt has served on the board of directors of the Abramson Scholarship Foundation, a non-profit that provides scholarships and mentoring to DC public school graduates attending college.

 Prior to law school, Ms. Schmitt worked as a staff assistant in the office of Senator Edward M. Kennedy (D-MA) and as a lobbyist for a large national non-profit organization.